MicroFocus/octane-tfs-plugin/README.md

 ## Relevent links
 -	**Download the most recent build version of the plugin** at [appveyor](https://ci.appveyor.com/project/MicroFocus/octane-tfs-plugin)

+## Limitations
+- The plugin does not support commits in ALM Octane under TFS 2015 if using TFVC

 ## Contribute to the TFS plugin
 - Contributions of code are always welcome!